 If You Have Questions, Ask A Lawyer Who Is On Your Side

 It is an insurance adjuster’s responsibility to minimize his employer’s (the insurance company’s) liability.
 To meet that responsibility, the adjuster will be looking for any doubts about your workplace injury or any indication that you might be willing to accept a quick but inadequate settlement.

 Do not tell an adjuster there’s a possibility the injury occurred off the job.

-Unless you know without doubt the injury happened off the job, do not speculate that it may have happened somewhere else.
+Unless you know without a doubt the injury happened off the job, do not speculate that it may have happened somewhere else.
 The adjuster is looking for possible reasons to deny your claim.
-When you have found out for certain that a work accident caused your injury, the adjuster can use your original statement to place doubt on your application for workers' compensation benefits.
+When you have found out for certain that a work accident caused your injury, the adjuster can use your original statement to place doubt on your application for workers’ compensation benefits.

 It does not cost you anything, and it does not risk your benefits to discuss your accident and injury with an attorney at the Eley Law Firm.

 Do not tell the adjuster that you really need the money right away.